 Rahul Rao is a former intern and contributing science writer for Popular Science since early 2021.
 He covers physics, space, technology, and their intersections with each other and everything else.
-He lives in New York City, and is a massive fan of snakes, old genre fiction, trains, and classic Doctor Who, in no particular order.
+He lives in London, and is a massive fan of snakes, old genre fiction, trains, and classic Doctor Who, in no particular order.

 - Deeply interested in physics, space, infrastructure, technology, and the bizarre